SauzeauYannis/ProjetJeuBanquise/README.md

 I hope you enjoy this little game, remember that the code is made by students, so be indulgent.

-If you have any advice, it'll a pleasure to listen you!
+If you have any advice, it'll be a pleasure to listen you!

 Created by Samuel Goubeau and Yannis Sauzeau.